Flag of the Chuvash Autonomous Soviet Socialist Republic: Fourth version

-According to the Constitution of the Chuvash ASSR, which was adopted on July 18, 1937, the flag of the Chuvash ASSR became similar to the symbols of the RSFSR, but with the addition of the name of the Chuvash ASSR in Russian and Chuvash.
+According to the Constitution of the Chuvash ASSR, which was adopted on 18 July 1937, the flag of the Chuvash ASSR became similar to the symbols of the RSFSR, but with the addition of the name of the Chuvash ASSR in Russian and Chuvash.
 The inscription on the flag was arranged with the abbreviation "АССР" was shared for both the Russian and Chuvash inscription.

 The description of the flag was contained in the Article 112 of Chapter X of the Constitution of the Chuvash ASSR.

-Note that in this version, the inscription "РСФСР" was written twice.
+Note that in this version, the inscription «РСФСР» was written twice.

 Revision

-The flag was revisde on 11 June 1940, with the removal of the same inscription "РСФСР".
-The "РСФСР" was now written only once.
+The flag was revised on 11 June 1940, with the removal of the same inscription «РСФСР».
+The «РСФСР» was now written only once.

 Fifth version

-On May 6, 1954, the Decree of the Presidium of the Supreme Soviet of the RSFSR "On the State Flag of the Chuvash ASSR" was issued, and on June 16, 1954, the Supreme Council passed the Law of the Chuvash ASSR on the State Flag of the Chuvash ASSR.
+On 6 May 1954, the Decree of the Presidium of the Supreme Soviet of the RSFSR "On the State Flag of the Chuvash ASSR" was issued, and on 16 June 1954, the Supreme Council passed the Law of the Chuvash ASSR on the State Flag of the Chuvash ASSR.
 The law made an amendment to the article of the Constitution concerning the description of the flag.
 The flag of the Chuvash ASSR is identical to the flag of the Russian SFSR, but was supplemented with the inscription "Chuvash ASSR" in the Chuvash language.

-On February 10, 1956, a new Regulation on the State Flag of the Chuvash ASSR was approved.
+On 10 February 1956, a new Regulation on the State Flag of the Chuvash ASSR was approved.
 The description of the flag in the text of the Regulations looked like this:

 By the regulations, the flag itself was approved by the Resolution of the Council of Ministers of the Chuvash ASSR on 17 February 1956.

-On January 5, 1967, the Decree of the PVS of the Chuvash ASSR "On Amendments to the Regulations on the National Flag of the Chuvash ASSR” was adopted.
+On 5 January 1967, the Decree of the PVS of the Chuvash ASSR "On Amendments to the Regulations on the National Flag of the Chuvash ASSR” was adopted.
 The appearance of the flag was not changed by the decree.

-The extraordinary 8th session of the Supreme Council of the Chuvash ASSR of the 9th convocation on May 31, 1978, approved a new Constitution of the Chuvash ASSR.
+The extraordinary 8th session of the Supreme Council of the Chuvash ASSR of the 9th convocation on 31 May 1978, approved a new Constitution of the Chuvash ASSR.
 The flag of the Chuvash ASSR was reapproved through this constitution.

 Sixth version

-On October 26, 1978, the new decree of the PVA of the Chuvash ASSR "On the State Flag of the Chuvash ASSR" approved the image of the flag.
+On 26 October 1978, the new decree of the PVA of the Chuvash ASSR "On the State Flag of the Chuvash ASSR" approved the image of the flag.
 The inscription on the flag began to be separated in Russian and in Chuvash.

-The decree of the PVA of the Chuvash ASSR of July 6, 1979 amended the Regulations on the state flag of the Chuvash ASSR, which was previously approved on 10 February 1956.
+The decree of the PVA of the Chuvash ASSR of 6 July 1979 amended the Regulations on the state flag of the Chuvash ASSR, which was previously approved on 10 February 1956.